f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

 Now that you are familiar with bot detection capabilities, you can work with the application team to determine if suspicious bots should be blocked or kept in reporting mode.
-You are now ready to tackle credential stuffing attacks from attacking the login page of the application.
+You are now ready to tackle preventing credential stuffing attacks from attacking the login page of the application.